code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/about/jobs.md

 Responsibilities of the position include:

 - Defining the scope of these projects
-- Designing user experience and working with engineers and other teams at Code.org to implement them
+- Designing user experience and working with engineers, education experts, and other teams at Code.org to implement them

 This person must be able to work in a fast paced environment with continuous release to customers.